 Now that we’ve gone over all our usage based bill items.
 We can calculate the real cost per visit for carlalexander.ca.
 All the costs are:

-So we get a total of $15.85 for 16,700 visits.
-If we go further and calculate the cost per visit, the cost becomes $0.95 per 1000 visits.
-This isn’t a great cost per visit, but it’s also probably near the worst you can expect.
+So we get a total of $9.50 for 13,400 visits.
+If we go further and calculate the cost per visit, the cost becomes $0.71 per 1000 visits.
+This is probably near the low end of what you can expect for costs per visit.

 Unfortunately, your AWS costs don’t end here.
 There are also services that charge you per month.
 You need to take these in consideration when calculating your costs.